soniamartin17/v2g-dynamic-pricing/README.md

 This research project was funded by Volkswagen Group of America.

-This code accompanies a paper submitted to Joule entitled "Residential Vehicle-to-Grid Economics under Dynamic Pricing: The Role of Price Variation and Real-World Charging Behavior".
+This code accompanies a paper submitted to Advances in Applied Energy entitled "Residential Vehicle-to-Grid Economics under Dynamic Pricing: The Role of Price Variation and Real-World Charging Behavior".

 ## License